 ♦ Consider the time of year when planning your trip to Alys Beach.
 Spring break and summer are the busiest peak seasons, especially during summer holidays.
 Winter is the coolest with daytime temps at times being quite chilly.
 Because it's the off season, the amenities and services may be closed or reduced in January, February and the first part of March.

 ♦ Alys Beach is designed as a walkable community of narrow streets and pedestrian paths.
 This means public street parking is not readily available, especially for busy weekends, festivals and the peak season.
 There are a few parking spaces near the restaurants, shops and amphitheater.
 During busy times, be prepared to take a driving tour of the community if no parking is available.
 Or consider parking in a public lot several miles away and hire a private transportation service to drop you off.

-♦ Some areas of Alys Beach have ramp walkways, but there are also promenades with a series of steps and no ramp to assist those with mobility issues.
+♦ Some areas of Alys Beach have ramp walkways to assist those with mobility issues, but there are also promenades with a series of steps and no ramp.

 ♦ Alys Beach is growing and therefore is under construction.
 Be prepared for construction noise, traffic and closed-off areas.

-♦ Visitors do not have access to the renowned sugary quartz sands of the private beach and some of the amenities unless renting (or owning) a property.
+♦ Visitors do not have access to the renowned sugary quartz sands of the private beach and some of the amenities unless renting or owning a property.
 With the exception of the Gulf Green overlook, there is no way to easily view the gorgeous ocean from a public space.
-The sandy white beaches aren't visible from this vantage point due to the natural vegetation.
+The sandy white beaches aren't visible from Gulf Green due to the steep slope of natural vegetation.

 ♦ For families with young children or teens, the private beach and Caliza pool are big attractions if you are renting a place on site.
 There are also bike and other water-types of rentals, plus the children's playground near Raw and Juicy.
 The 22 nature acre preserve is open to the public.